Making a laptop stand

 Articulation

 The trick is to screw the pieces together in the position where the upper piece is at its maximum required clockwise rotation relative to the lower piece.
-It is then possible to rotate the upper piece anticlockwise (a tiny gap opens between the two pieces) and back clockwise (until the gap closes again).
+It is then possible to rotate the upper piece anticlockwise (opening a tiny gap between the two pieces) and back clockwise (until the gap closes again).
 The easy way to remember this is to think of the upper piece as becoming part of the screw: screws go in clockwise and come out anticlockwise.

 stand - articulation